 Hiking and Sightseeing

 The park’s natural scenery, consisting of seasonal flowers, loblolly pines, and magnolia trees, is sure to cast a spell on any RVer.
 The best way to explore the park’s scenic beauty is through its hiking trails.
-The park has a four-mile nature trail that’s easy enough for a kid to hike.
-Pets are also allowed on this trail slowly transitioning into the park’s woodlands.
-Another four-mile trail is a paved road starting from the park’s nature trail around Lake Tangipahoa.
-There are wonderful opportunities available for wildlife viewing all year round.
+The park has a four-mile nature trail that’s easy enough for anyone to hike, even the kids.
+Pets are also allowed on this trail that slowly transitions into the park’s woodlands.
+Another four-mile trail is on a paved road starting from the park’s nature trail around Lake Tangipahoa.
+There are wonderful opportunities available for wildlife viewing all year round, and if you're lucky, you might spot some while you wander the trails.
 Notable wildlife at the park includes deer, geese, squirrels, cranes, and alligators.
-During your sightseeing tour, you can also choose to stop by a beautiful little wayside chapel.
+During your sightseeing tour, you can also choose to stop by a beautiful little wayside chapel located in the park, and in the summer months, you can stop by for a non-denominational Sunday service.